rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 We want the header to be justified to the left and the navigation bar to be justified to the right.
 Note that `align-self: end` means that, within the grid row, we want to be placed as late as possible.
 This is important since the row has height 60 pixels, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!
+In general, `align` refers to vertical placement and `justify` refers to horizontal placement.
-Finally, we add a line about the `<article>` element with `border-top: 2px solid gray`.
+Finally, we add a line above the `<article>` element with `border-top: 2px solid gray` to separate our header and navigation bar from the rest of the content.

 ### Responsive design
-Our layout is great, but now we might have some problems on small screens!
+Now, our layout looks decent on a computer, but now we might have some problems on small screens!
 The main problem is that if the screen is narrow, our header and navigation bar will start folding over itself.
 To fix this, we can use [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 This is CSS which is applied only when the query is satisfied: in this situation, we want these rules when the screen is narrow (less than 430 pixels wide).